verekia/js-stack-from-scratch/tutorial/06-react-router-ssr-helmet/README.md

 export default Nav
 ```

+Here we simply create a bunch of `NavLink`s that use the previously declared routes.

-And finally, edit `src/client/app.jsx` like so:
+- Finally, edit `src/client/app.jsx` like so:

 ```js
 // @flow